 Get your workstation working right

-Like it or lump it, we spend a lot of time at work, so it’s important to have our desk space set up right.
-Health issues like Occupational Overuse Syndrome (OOS) and Repetitive Strain Injury (RSI) aren’t just a mouthful to say, they can cause serious harm and put you or your staff out of action.
+If you are in the office or working from home, it’s important to have your desk space set up correctly.
+Health issues like Occupational Overuse Syndrome (OOS) and Repetitive Strain Injury (RSI) aren’t just a mouthful to say, they can cause serious harm and put you out of action.

 The good news is, with a workstation that’s set up properly, you can reduce the risk of these issues from developing.
 So where do you start?